grivescorbett/verhulst/README.rst

 Verhulst
 ========

-Verhulst is a BSD-licensed_ Python library for evaluating binary logistic regressions fitted with scikit-learn_.
+Verhulst is an MIT-licensed_ Python library for evaluating binary logistic regressions fitted with scikit-learn_.

 Features